Showing posts with label Essentials. Show all posts

 To kick off this chain, the C++ application supplies vertex data consisting of vertices.

-For a triangle primitive, each vertex maps following information:
+The vertex data for each vertex maps to the following information:

 The vertex data is first fed to the vertex shader.